top of page

 Peak Sunlight Hours: An Easy Definition

-A peak sun hour or peak sunlight hour isn’t a measure of time or how many hours of sunlight a location receives.
-It’s a measurement of the amount of sunlight that falls on a given area – a concept also known as solar irradiance or solar insolation.
+A peak sun hour or peak sunlight hour isn't about the total number of sunlight hours a location gets.
+It's a way to measure how much sunlight falls on a given area, known as solar irradiance or solar insolation.

-A peak sun hour is when the sun’s intensity averages 1,000 watts of photovoltaic power per square meter.
-Typically, the sun's intensity is greatest in the middle of the day.
-That’s also when solar panels receive the most direct sunlight.
+A peak sun hour happens when the sun’s intensity averages 1,000 watts of photovoltaic power per square meter.
+This usually occurs during the middle of the day when solar panels receive the most direct sunlight.

-Illinois, for example, averages 3 – 4 peak sun hours per day.
-During those hours, solar panels will receive close to 1,000 watts of solar energy per square meter.
-Texas averages 4.5 – 6 peak sun hours per day, so a solar array in Austin could produce more energy than the same-sized system in Chicago.
+For example, Illinois averages 3 – 4 peak sun hours per day.
+During this time, your solar panels will get close to 1,000 watts of solar energy per square meter.
+In comparison, Texas averages 4.5 – 6 peak sun hours per day, meaning a solar system in Austin could generate more energy than the same system in Chicago.

 Why Peak Sun Hours Are Important for Solar Energy

-• Government incentives such as the federal solar tax credit: Incentives can reduce the cost of a solar panel system, potentially shortening the payback period.
-We suggest installers advise clients to consult a tax professional to see if they qualify for certain incentives.
+• Government incentives such as the federal solar tax credit: These incentives can lower the upfront cost of your solar system, potentially speeding up your payback period.
+It's a good idea to consult a tax professional to see if you qualify for these benefits.

-• Rebates from a utility company: Utility companies may offer incentives for solar homeowners, ranging from equipment rebates to special rate plans for homeowners who produce clean energy.
-Installers should understand the offers available from utility companies in their area.
+• Rebates from a utility company: Many utility companies offer rebates or incentives for solar homeowners, such as equipment rebates or special rate plans for those who produce clean energy.
+Understanding the offers available from your local utility company can add more savings to your solar investment.

-• Utility company net metering policies: Some utility companies have policies that compensate customers for the energy they generate.
-Electricity providers sometimes pay the full retail value for electricity that homeowners add to the grid.
+• Utility company net metering policies: Some utilities compensate customers for the energy they send back to the grid.
+In some cases, they may pay the full retail value for the excess electricity your system produces, which can further offset your energy costs.

 In locations with fewer sunny days, generous incentives can still make solar panels worth it.
 Illinois, for example, has a low sun number.
 However, the state government’s aggressive push for renewable energy can make solar panels a solid proposition for ratepayers.